Providing Accessible Course Content

 Disability Resources is responsible for ensuring students have equal access to their required textbooks.
 All other course materials are the responsibility of faculty and their departments.
 Disability Resources is happy to serve as a resource to faculty in this endeavor.

-How to provide e-text for your students
+How to provide accessible course content for your students

 Microsoft Office Documents